 Stunning superyacht service standards and standardised table settings

-As a superyacht stew, it's perhaps not unusual to report for work only to find that the superyacht owner may have suddenly announced that his/her pre-planned, casual family dinner has now escalated into a silver service dinner for 12.
-Among the guest list there will of course also be important VIPs to impress, meaning there is absolutely no room for service mistakes.
+As a superyacht stew, it's perhaps not unusual to report for work only to find that the superyacht owner may have suddenly announced that his/her pre-planned, casual family dinner has now escalated into a silver-service dinner for 12.
+Among the guest list there will, of course be important VIPs to impress, meaning there's absolutely no room for service mistakes.

-With this in mind, Yachting Pages looks into international superyacht service standards and standardised table settings for the nationalities you might encounter on board, helping stews to understand the types of dining service and tableware expected for every occasion.
+We look into international superyacht service standards and standardised table settings for the nationalities you might encounter on board, helping stews to understand the types of dining service and tableware expected for each and every occasion.

 Superyacht service standards: Adjusting to life on board